 - Windows Setup windows should open prompting you to enter the language and time and date settings.

-- Click the number 4 key or F4 in order to start your PC in Safe Mode.
+- Click the number 4 key or F4 to start your PC in Safe Mode.

 - Once the PC has started, right-click on your Desktop and choose Properties.
 Navigate to the Settings tab and tweak the resolution tab.
 Try lowering the setting insignificantly and restarting your computer in normal mode to see if the problem is solved.